Berezne: Interwar period

 In the Second Polish Republic during the interwar period, Bereźne bore the distinction of being one of the two cities in Poland with the most Jewish inhabitants in the country.
 Some 94.6 percent of Bereźne overall population of 2,494 inhabitants (or 2,360 persons), were Jewish.
-The second largest Jewish presence in Poland, amounting to 94.4 percent of the town's population, was in Luboml.
+The second largest Jewish presence in Poland, amounting to 94.4 percent of the town's population, was in Liuboml.

 World War II

 Bereźne was overrun by the Soviets in 1939.
 In 1941 the German Wehrmacht entered the town as part of Operation Barbarossa.
 Immediately almost all Jewish homes were set on fire and the Jews were left with virtually no possessions.
 The Jews of Berezne, who then numbered approximately 3,000, were forced to live in three buildings surrounded by walls.
 This small area became known as the local ghetto.
 In the following year the Ukrainian Hilfsverwaltung together with the Germans, used Jews for slave labor, and hardly any food was supplied for them.
 The Jews forced to work in the forest were frequently tortured.
 Those who escaped related accounts of the slave labor and beatings.
 In August 1942 a detachment of SD entered the town.
 Immediately the Jews received even more severe beatings.
 Three days later all Jews that could be found were taken from the ghetto into the woods, where they were forced to dig a large pit.
 They were shot and buried at the same location.
 Many of the Jews that escaped into the woods were caught and delivered to the Germans by the local Ukrainians, who aided the SS in the process of "ethnic cleansing" known as the Holocaust by bullets.

 In 1943, during the Volhynian Genocide, 96 ethnic Poles of Berezne were murdered by Ukrainian nationalists of the Ukrainian Insurgent Army.
 The first attack on the town took place in June 1943.
 Other attacks occurred in the second half of that year, and as a result Polish survivors fled to larger towns, such as Rowne.
 In June 1945 the remaining Poles were forced to leave Berezne in accordance with the Allied treaties.

-After the breakup of the Soviet Union, culminating with Ukrainian independence, Berézne became the administrative centre of the Berezne Raion of western Ukraine.
+After the breakup of the Soviet Union, culminating with Ukrainian independence, Berezne became the administrative centre of the Berezne Raion of western Ukraine.